ApeSwapFinance/apeswap-uikit/CONTRIBUTING.md

 # 🐵 Contributing to the ApeSwap DAO

 Hello fellow ape! 🍌 Thanks so much for taking the time our to consider contributing to the ever-growing ApeSwap DAO.

-Thanks for taking the time to contribute!
-You can start by reading our [Contribution guidelines](https://docs.apeswap.finance/code/contributing) first.

 While all contributions are appreciated & welcome, we favor & prioritize tasks/grants on our [issues backlog](https://github.com/ApeSwapFinance/apeswap-uikit/issues).
 There are a range of opportunities for individuals and teams across all skill levels -- most with financial incentives attached to them!